 Restart networking services to enable the new configuration.

 systemctl restart networking

-Next, validate communication between the Ubuntu servers by pinging from one to the corresponding VLAN IP address of the other e.g. 192.168.10.10 -> 192.168.10.20.
+Next, validate communication between the Ubuntu servers by pinging from one to the corresponding VLAN IP address of the other, e.g., 192.168.10.10 -> 192.168.10.20.

 Deploy BIG-IP VM

-Now that the KVM hypervisor networking is properly configured, download the latest qcow2 BIG-IP image from and perform the following steps on each Ubuntu instance:
+Now that the KVM hypervisor networking is properly configured, download the latest qcow2 BIG-IP image from downloads.f5.com and perform the following steps on each Ubuntu instance:

 Unzip and copy the downloaded image file to the /var/lib/libvirt/images directory